ClickHouse/ClickHouse/docs/en/operations/configuration_files.md

 # Configuration Files {#configuration_files}

-The main server config file is `config.xml`.
-It resides in the `/etc/clickhouse-server/` directory.
+ClickHouse supports multi-file configuration management.
+The main server configuration file is `/etc/clickhouse-server/config.xml`.
+Other files must be in the `/etc/clickhouse-server/config.d` directory.

-Individual settings can be overridden in the `*.xml` and `*.conf` files in the `config.d` directory next to the config file.
+!!! note "Note"
+    All the configuration files should be in XML format.
+Also, they should have the same root element, usually `<yandex>`.

-The `replace` or `remove` attributes can be specified for the elements of these config files.
+Some settings specified in the main configuration file can be overridden in other configuration files.
+The `replace` or `remove` attributes can be specified for the elements of these configuration files.

 If neither is specified, it combines the contents of elements recursively, replacing values of duplicate children.